How to respond when someone has a stroke

 Other symptoms can include a sudden and severe headache, vomiting and fatigue.

-What should you do when someone gets a stroke?
+What should you do when someone has a stroke?

 It’s a race against time when stroke strikes.
 Receiving prompt and immediate treatment helps to minimise the extent of brain damage stroke can cause to our loved one.